Kyuss: As Kyuss (1991–1995)

-The band then soon found themselves signed with major label Elektra Records after Dali Records hit financial problems and was bought by Elektra.
-In 1994, they would release their first major label album, self-titled Kyuss.
-Originally intended to be titled Pools of Mercury, the album commonly came to be known among fans as Welcome to Sky Valley.
-Between record company shuffling and bandmember shuffling it would take a whole year for the album recorded in 1993 to be released.
-Once again produced by Chris Goss, it received critical acclaim and, musically, demonstrated a much more psychedelic and mature sound.
+In 1993, Kyuss were moved from Dali to the main Chameleon label, and recorded their third album, Welcome to Sky Valley.
+Once again produced by Chris Goss, it demonstrated a much more psychedelic and mature sound.
 However, personal problems emerged and drummer Brant Bjork left the band following completion of the recording sessions.
 Bjork cited his extreme distaste for touring, particularly band relationship problems that develop during long periods on the road.
 He was replaced by Alfredo Hernández, who had previously played with Reeder in the band Across the River during the mid-80s.
+The album was initially scheduled to be released in January 1994, but Chameleon went under in November 1993.
+Elektra opted to pick up the band's contract from Chameleon, and issued the album in June 1994 to critical acclaim.
+One of the album's singles, "Demon Cleaner", reached number 78 on the UK Singles Chart.

-In July 1995, they released their fourth and final album, ...And the Circus Leaves Town.
-A video was made for "One Inch Man", the album's only official single.
+In July 1995, Kyuss released their fourth and final album, ...And the Circus Leaves Town.
+The band's only album recorded for a major label, it featured a simpler sound, in contrast to the instrumentally based Welcome to Sky Valley.
+"One Inch Man" was released as the album's only single in June 1995, and a music video was also made for the song.
 The album was not as successful commercially as Sky Valley, receiving mixed reviews.
 Kyuss broke up during the late summer of 1995.

 After the band's breakup in 1995, there had been frequent and persistent speculation among fans regarding the possibility of a Kyuss reunion.
 When asked in late 2004 about whether the band would ever re-unite, Homme replied that this was unlikely to happen in the near future.
 However, on December 20, 2005, Garcia made a guest appearance onstage with Queens of the Stone Age during their encore at the Wiltern LG in Los Angeles.
 They performed three Kyuss songs together: "Thumb", "Hurricane" and "Supa Scoopa and Mighty Scoop".
-The band has reportedly received numerous offers to re-form, all of which have been turned down:
+The band has reportedly received numerous offers to reform, all of which have been turned down:

 Scott Reeder also commented on a possible Kyuss reunion in early 2008, saying "I think everyone but Josh would do it in a heartbeat".
 Reeder also noted that he would "do it for free beer again".